justmarkham/DAT4/README.md

 **Resources:**
 * The first part of the slides was adapted from [Visualizing Bayes' theorem](http://oscarbonilla.com/2009/05/visualizing-bayes-theorem/), which includes an additional example (using Venn diagrams) of how this applies to testing for breast cancer.
-* For an alternative introduction to Bayes' Theorem, [Bayes' Rule for Ducks](https://planspacedotorg.wordpress.com/2014/02/23/bayes-rule-for-ducks/) and this [5-minute video on conditional probability](https://www.youtube.com/watch?v=Zxm4Xxvzohk) may be helpful.
+* For an alternative introduction to Bayes' Theorem, [Bayes' Rule for Ducks](https://planspacedotorg.wordpress.com/2014/02/23/bayes-rule-for-ducks/), this [5-minute video on conditional probability](https://www.youtube.com/watch?v=Zxm4Xxvzohk), or these [slides on conditional probability](https://docs.google.com/presentation/d/1psUIyig6OxHQngGEHr3TMkCvhdLInnKnclQoNUr4G4U/edit#slide=id.gfc69f484_00) may be helpful.
 * For more details on Naive Bayes classification, Wikipedia has two useful articles ([Naive Bayes classifier](http://en.wikipedia.org/wiki/Naive_Bayes_classifier) and [Naive Bayes spam filtering](http://en.wikipedia.org/wiki/Naive_Bayes_spam_filtering)), and Cross Validated has an excellent [Q&A](http://stats.stackexchange.com/questions/21822/understanding-naive-bayes).
 * If you enjoyed Paul Graham's article, you can read [his follow-up article](http://www.paulgraham.com/better.html) on how he improved his spam filter and this [related paper](http://www.merl.com/publications/docs/TR2004-091.pdf) about state-of-the-art spam filtering in 2004.